Sewer Submeter Program

 Note: Certain types of equipment, including cooling towers, swimming and wading pools, require the installation of both a deductible and a chargeable meter.
 In these cases, a deductible meter will deduct water supplied to equipment from their sewer charges, while the chargeable meter will capture the percentage of water that is actually discharged to the sewer.

-- All new or replacement submeters or meter registers will pay a fee comprised of inspection costs, billing system set up costs, and plan review costs.
+- All new or replacement submeters, meter registers or encoder receiver transmitter will pay a fee comprised of inspection costs, billing system set up costs, and plan review costs.
 See SPU Standard Charges (pdf).

 Property Owner Responsibilities